raspberrypilearning/build-a-webpage/en/step_1.md

 As you look at these webpages, consider what makes them useful and informative, as well as fun and accessible:

+⭐ Share your finished project for a chance of it being featured here.

 <div>
 **Introduction to Raspberry Pi Pico**: [See inside](https://trinket.io/html/f33a473ca2){:target="_blank"}